 The user can be another agent.

-The interesting future of agent tooling is not humans clicking buttons in a dashboard.
-It is one agent calling another — a builder agent writing code for a production agent, with a third agent acting as referee.
-Agent Etna is built to be the referee.
+The future of agent tooling is agents calling each other — a builder agent writing code for a production agent, with a third agent acting as referee.
+Agent Etna is built to be that referee.

 Pipe it into jq, gate a deploy on the exit code, or feed the JSON back into another agent.
-There is no SDK to install.
-The MCP key is the auth.
+If you're on Claude Code or another terminal MCP client, claude mcp add --transport http agent-etna $BASE/mcp --header "Authorization: Bearer $ETNA_KEY" wires it up in one line — no separate CLI package to install, the MCP key is the only auth.

 It speaks MCP.